dev-human/dev-human/source/_posts/2014-09-12-investing-your-time.md

 runs in your mind trying to figure out what would be the _best_ thing to do right now, you just end up doing nothing, cause... **choosing is hard**.

 So, I believe procrastination also comes from uncertainty and lack of purpose.
 If you don't have clear ideas, clear objectives, you won't go far.
-I know this from a fact; being working with independent projects for a while, I realize that I could have accomplished way more, in financial terms, if I had more **focus**.
+I know this from a fact; having worked with independent projects for a while, I realize that I could have accomplished way more, in financial terms, if I had more **focus**.

 The thing is that today, with the enormous amount of data we have access to, focus is even more precious than time.
-Is a luxury item, more precisely.
+It's a luxury item, more precisely.
 Because focus requires conscious choices.

 ### Defining Goals